Awards

 - Internal letters of support from within the nominee’s appointment unit (U-M Library or other) (Required)

 - External letters of support from outside the nominee’s appointment unit (Required).
-NOTE: No fewer than 3 letters of support should be from external sources.
+Note: No fewer than 3 letters of support should be from external sources.
 The external letters of support may be from within or from outside the University.

-Note: Nominations that are not selected will be eligible for three years and automatically included in the pool of candidates for the next two award cycles.
+Nomination Eligibility Duration: Nominees are eligible for three years: the current year and, if not selected, they will also be automatically included in the pool of candidates for the next two award cycles.

-Denise Leyton - 2023 Award Recipient
+Maggie Vanderford - 2025 Award Recipient

 Previous University Librarian Recognition Award Recipients